Comittees

 As a volunteer-led organization, we are always looking for funding opportunities to help us move our vision forward.
 We welcome people with interest and/or skills in this area.

-• Contact us to be added to the email list or get the Zoom link for meetings.
+Contact us to be added to the email list and to stay connected.

 BIPOC Garden

-This team works to grow plants and foods that are culturally relevant to the BIPOC community, while also working to create space for people of color within green spaces.
+This is a project organized by POC with the intention to grow plants and foods that are culturally relevant to the BIPOC community, while also working to create space for people of color within green spaces.

 Native Guilds

-This team cares for a part of the Food Forest that is dedicated to re-creating wetland, forest, and prairie habitats of the Pacific Northwest.
+This project is dedicated to re-creating wetland, forest, and prairie habitats of the Pacific Northwest.
 At the heart of our guild is learning about the relationships that plants have had with people and each other since time immemorial.

 Header photo by Jonathan H. Lee/subtledream.com